ItsJackyCoder/personal_finance_website/README.md

     Account:Jacky
     Password:12345

-    #You can register a new account to try it out,
+    Note:
-    or log in directly using the provided account and password.
+    You can register a new account to try it out, or log in directly using the provided account and password.

 #### Home Page: